-15.2 High Density Postcode Properties
+15.3 High Density Postcode Properties

-- (a) A high-density postcode property is a strata titled apartment which forms part of a development comprising more than 100 apartments in high density postcodes. - (b) A development can comprise more than one (1) tower to reach the 100 apartments. - (c) The following restrictions & conditions apply to this type of security: - (i) maximum LVR is 90%; - (ii) maximum exposure is limited to 10% of the development; - (iii) at least 2 of the comparable sales in the valuation report must be from similar apartments outside the actual development and only resales within the complex should form part of the additional comparable sales; - (iv) general commentary from the valuer to be noted for such items as oversupply and two tier marketing if applicable; - (v) minimum floor size 30m excluding balcony & car spaces with at least one bedroom separate from the living areas.
+- (a) A high-density postcode property is a strata titled apartment which forms part of a development comprising more than 100 apartments in high density postcodes. - (b) A development can comprise more than one (1) tower to reach the 100 apartments. - (c) The following restrictions & conditions apply to this type of security location: - (i) Maximum LVR for residential properties is 90%. - (ii) Maximum exposure is limited to 10% of the development. - (iii) at least 2 of the comparable sales in the valuation report must be from similar apartments outside the actual development and only resales within the complex should form part of the additional comparable sales. - (iv) general commentary from the valuer to be noted for such items as oversupply and two-tier marketing if applicable.